daormar/debasher/doc/design_doc_resident.md

 `Supervisor`'s design, next, can build on it too.)

-**Implemented entirely inside `FBPProcess` itself, in Python, not on top of the engine's `--mirror` fifo tap.** An earlier draft of this point routed the message log through `--mirror`, forced on for every resident data fifo, with resident-specific sequence numbering and epoch-segment rotation layered onto the mirror tap.
+**Implemented entirely inside `FBPProcess` itself, in Python, not on top of the engine's `--mirror` fifo tap.** An earlier draft of this section routed the message log through `--mirror`, forced on for every resident data fifo, with resident-specific sequence numbering and epoch-segment rotation layered onto the mirror tap.
 That was abandoned once it became clear it was subjecting a mechanism only ever meant for occasional manual debug inspection (the frontend's "Watch FIFO",